 • Celery: Slice thinly for even cooking and texture.

-• Minced garlic: Add garlic near the end of cooking the veggies to keep it from burning.
+• Minced garlic: Add garlic at the end of sautéing veggies to prevent burning.

 • Parsley: Choose flat-leaf for a stronger flavor than curly parsley.

-• Fresh poultry herb mix (or individual herbs): Look for a mix with sage, thyme, and rosemary.
+• Fresh poultry herb mix: Look for a mix with sage, thyme, and rosemary.

 • Fresh oregano: Fresh herbs taste better than dried; but in a pinch dried works.

-• Chicken stock: Low-sodium helps control saltiness in the dish.
+• Chicken stock: Low-sodium helps control saltiness in Thanksgiving dressing.

 • Eggs: Whisk eggs before adding to mix them evenly.